jessie-codes/golang-cat-cafe/docs/STRUCTS_INTERFACES.md

 ```

 Try using these concepts to update `GetByPersonality` so all of the tests pass.
 Completely stuck?
 Check out `complete/cat/cat.go` for the finished version of the function.

+**NOTE** Don't need a variable that comes back from a function or loop?
+Use `_` as the variable name to let the compiler know you won't be using it.

 [Part Two - Building a Simple REST Server](REST.md)